 It can be overwhelming to think of all the paths the pandemic might take moving forward, and how each may affect the business.
 During such an unprecedented time, it can be tempting to focus on near-term decisions, but extra thought should be dedicated to long-term solutions.

 Recovery will depend on the peak period of the pandemic in varying locations, and decisions will need to consider operational risks, brand reputation, and potential legal liabilities, among other challenges.
-Risk professionals and others should leverage data to shape their long-term strategic decisions in a prioritized and organized manner.
+Risk professionals and others should leverage data to shape their long-term strategic decisions in a prioritised and organised manner.

 Balance Efficiency and Resilience

-Additionally, organizations will need to analyze their operating models and consider potential changes that concentrate on resilience in the face of unexpected challenges.
-Many organizations have historically focused on building efficient processes, but should transition adopting these actions to withstand effects of the pandemic.
+Additionally, organisations will need to analyse their operating models and consider potential changes that concentrate on resilience in the face of unexpected challenges.
+Many organisations have historically focused on building efficient processes, but should transition adopting these actions to withstand effects of the pandemic.
 As part of their long-term plans, it’s essential for businesses to think through scenarios and stress test both the resilience and efficiency of their operations.

 Forecasting Enables Agility

 Without a clear picture of the future, businesses must prepare for different scenarios, ranging from best-case to worst-case outcomes and multiple points in between.
-Scenario-based stress testing methodologies allow organizations to evaluate different response plans and potential shocks across their value chain.
-These exercises should focus on an organization’s most at-risk areas and on non-correlated factors that can create disruptive forces and complicate recovery.
-Organizations can use these tests to evaluate risk capital investments — including the tradeoff between resilience and efficiency — to determine the potential return on investment for various measures and activities.
+Scenario-based stress testing methodologies allow organisations to evaluate different response plans and potential shocks across their value chain.
+These exercises should focus on an organisation’s most at-risk areas and on non-correlated factors that can create disruptive forces and complicate recovery.
+Organisations can use these tests to evaluate risk capital investments — including the trade-off between resilience and efficiency — to determine the potential return on investment for various measures and activities.